List of The Marvelous Misadventures of Flapjack episodes: Season 2 (2009–10)

+There are dire consequences when Flapjack switches places with a sailor.
+Note: This is the second and last half-hour special to air.

 Season 3 (2010)

-The third and final season of Flapjack began on July 5, 2010, with "Careful What You Fish For/Mayor May Not", Series creator Thurop Van Orman and his son Leif Van Orman guest-starred as live action K'nuckles and Flapjack in the series finale.
-This is the shortest season of the series, counting only 37 half-hour episodes.
+The third and final season began on July 5, 2010, with "Careful What You Fish For" and "Mayor May Not", Series creator Thurop Van Orman and his son Leif Van Orman guest-starred as live action K'nuckles and Flapjack in the series finale.
+This is the shortest season of the series, counting only six half-hour episodes.
 Each episode contains two 11-minute segments like the first season.

 Writer and storyboard artist Noel Belknap confirmed on LinkedIn that the season was storyboarded from August to December 2009.
 The series wrapped production the following year.